MJKWoolnough/textmagic/README.md

 }
 ```

-JSONError is an error that wraps a JSON error
+JSONError is an error that wraps a JSON error.

 #### func (JSONError) Error